bod09/ImprovedDiscord/README.md

 # ImprovedDiscord
-This is a theme made for Better Discord.
+This theme is currently unfinished and the repository still needs sorting out.